So what kind of work do we do at Frictionless Commerce™?

 What is the difference we’re seeing between mobile and desktop users?
 One of the big misconceptions marketers have about mobile users.
 There’s one school of thought that believes shoppers who are on their mobile device are in research mode, therefore we shouldn’t expect them to convert.

 However, after analyzing data, the trend we’ve noticed over the past few years is that mobile traffic has been growing exponentially (in fact, some of our clients experience more mobile traffic than desktop traffic).
-What’s even more interesting is that if you segment your data by age group, you’ll likely see that younger shoppers convert at much higher rate on mobile.
+What’s even more interesting is that if you segment your data by age group, you’ll likely see that younger shoppers convert at a much higher rate on mobile.
 This means that younger people are not only comfortable with researching on mobile, but with continuing through the entire purchasing process on their mobile devices.

 The other thing to consider is that the mobile experience is different from the desktop experience.
 If you imagine your mobile site to be a shrunken version of your desktop site, you’ve already lost.